CoreBond/corebond-nucleo-demo/README.md

 CoreBond demonstrates a different model:
 - No stored keys
 - No key exchange
-- Identity derived from physical device characteristics
+- Identity is derived from the physical device itself rather than stored credentials.

 This model eliminates dependence on stored credentials entirely.